brainstormforce/header-footer-elementor/readme.txt

 5. Default widgets available with Elementor Header & Footer Builder.

 == Changelog ==
+= 1.6.2 =
+- Fix: Added custom attributes support to all the widgets having link control.

 = 1.6.1 =
 - Fix: Footer misplaced in the header or content area due to a bug introduced in v1.6.0.